Hannibal had explained to Murdock what needed to be done, but the pilot stood for a moment, looking at Face, the trap, BA, then Hannibal.

 He still wasn't done.
 With Murdock keeping a close watch on Face, he carefully removed the boot and sock, checking the toes for color and temperature.
 Good.
 So far, no problem with circulation.
 So far...

 "Okay, BA, we can splint it as is.
 We'll need two of the tent poles, long enough to go from ankle to just above his knee."
 BA nodded.
 He knew how to do this part.
-He was just thankful they didn't have to realign the bone; he knew who would've had the job of pulling the leg straight and, feeling a bit ashamed, he realized he just didn't want to do it.
+He was just thankful they didn't have to realign the bone; he knew who would've had that job and, feeling a bit ashamed, he realized he just didn't want to do it.
 Not now.

 They worked quickly.
 This part, at least, was a routine they had done many times over in Nam.
 The only tricky part was arranging the padding, leaving enough room between the splints so they would be able to check the bandaged areas.
 Carefully they moved the injured man onto his side, Murdock's jacket under his head.
 A shot of antibiotics, a final check of his vitals, and they were finished.